SonarSource/docs/sonarqube/content.md

 	    %%IMAGE%%
 	```

-## Upgrade SonarQube 7.9.X LTS to another 7.9.X LTS version
+## Upgrade SonarQube

+### From 7.9.x LTS to another 7.9.x LTS version

 Take a look at the [Upgrade Guide](https://docs.sonarqube.org/latest/setup/upgrading/).
 No specific Docker operations are needed, just use the new tag.

-## Upgrade from SonarQube 7.9.X LTS to SonarQube 8.X and later
+### From 7.9.x LTS to 8.x

 Take a look at the [Upgrade Guide](https://docs.sonarqube.org/latest/setup/upgrading/).
-In addition, you need to switch from volumes to host-binded folder to make the next upgrade step easier.
-Follow the instructions in the next section `Upgrade from SonarQube 8.X and later` , but instead of upgrading from a backup-folder to a new folder, you will upgrade from your backup-volume to a new folder.
-Starting with the version 8.0, you can move your `sonar.jdbc.username` and `sonar.jdbc.password` value to `sonar.properties` instead of passing them with the `-e` flag.
+Follow the next section instructions, but instead of upgrading from folders to folders, you will migrate your volumes to new folders.

+> Starting with the version 8.0, you can move your `sonar.jdbc.username` and `sonar.jdbc.password` value to `sonar.properties` instead of passing them with the `-e` flag.

-## Upgrade from SonarQube 8.X and later
+### From 8.x

 Follow these steps to upgrade SonarQube: